thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Project-On-Boarding.md

    ./change_remotes.sh
    ```

 5. Your delivery lead provides you with the GitHub username to use in this command.
-This will allow
+This allows
    you to use `git fetch task-view-submission`, `git pull task-view-submission`, and
    `git push task-view-submission`.